osposweb/osposweb.github.io/Weighted-Barcodes.md

 **OSPOS** also can be used for businesses that are based on **Weighted items**, example: Dairy Markets, Grocery Shops, Roasteries, Veggies & Fruits Market, etc...

-The feature was implemented back in August, 5 with a specific parameters to parse the barcode set in configuration panel as below:
+The feature was implemented back in August, 5 with a specific barcode format to parse the barcode set in configuration panel as below:

 ![Input Field](http://ospos.wshells.org/Wiki/Input.png)